hrescak/Sketch-Layer-Tools/README.md

 Sketch Layer Tools
 =============

-`latest version tested: sketch 42`
+`latest Sketch version tested: 42`

 A box for random useful sketch commands meant to make work with layers easier.
 Contains most of my previous commands and plugins combined, plus a bunch of new ones